OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ###### Cordova Advanced HTTP

 The setSSLCertMode() method is called to set the mode to 'pinned', enabling certificate pinning.
+(Old versions of the plugin might still use the enableSSLPinning() method, that as been deprecated since version 2.0.0)

 ```javascript
 cordova.plugin.http.setSSLCertMode('pinned', function() {